booyaka91112/adlfinal/README.md

 # dataset
-The dataset(PLCVD) in dataset.xlsx comprises 8,800 pairs of Chinese-Vietnamese place names and 726 pairs of Chinese-Vietnamese personal names.
+The dataset(PLCVD) in dataset_combined.xlsx comprises 8,800 pairs of Chinese-Vietnamese place names and 726 pairs of Chinese-Vietnamese personal names.
 Other subset of PLCVD are collected in this directory.

 * Under **final** directory
 ```